Aya-Ogihara/MERN_nzWine/README.md

 ## Setup
 To install the dependencies run `npm install`

-To start the application run `npm start`
+To start the application run `npm run dev`